v-tank/Find-Your-Nature/README.md

 ## Future Development ##

 Features:
-* Add in recommended activities of attraction based on popularity
+* Add in recommended activities of attraction based on popularity (e.g biking, camping, etc…)
-* Display if place is dog friendly
+* Display whether the places are dog-friendly
 * Add information about entrance fees
-* Add things to do (e.g biking, camping, etc…)
 * Display events in a park near you
 * Park Contact Information
 * Add places nearby (e.g hotel, restaurants, etc..)
 * Adding images slideshow
+* Add a 'Near-Me' feature to geo-locate the user and find the closest attractions within a given radius

 Improvements:
 * Decrease the load time of maps
+* Detailed card info to show the average ratings for each attraction